Slant sums of quiver gauge theories: Introduction

 \subsection{Modules over quantized Coulomb branches}

-Assume that Conjecture \ref{conj: dual tangent space} holds.
-We observe in Section \ref{subsec: conjectures} that the category $\mathcal{O}$ for a quantization of $\mathcal{M}^{!}$ contains a {\emph{unique}} irreducible object and conjecture that its character can be read off from the explicit formula for the tangent space to the Coulomb branch at a fixed point (see Conjecture \ref{prop: char irreducible}).
-More generally, we believe that Conjecture \ref{conj: dual tangent space} should provide a formula for normalized characters of a natural family of modules over Coulomb branches labeled by nonsingular fixed points of their partial resolutions, see Remark \ref{eq: prefund building blocks} for a speculation about this.
+Assume that Conjecture~\ref{conj: dual tangent space} holds.
+In Section~\ref{section: character of simple}, we observe that the category $\mathcal{O}$ for a quantization of $\mathcal{M}^!$ contains a \emph{unique} irreducible object, and we show that its character can be read off from the explicit formula for the tangent space to the Coulomb branch at a fixed point (see Proposition~\ref{prop: char irreducible}).
+Our main technical tool is the $D$-module of graded traces introduced in \cite{KMP} and further studied in \cite{DKK}.

+Restricting to finite-type Dynkin quivers, and using that Conjecture~\ref{conj: dual tangent space} holds in this case (see Proposition~\ref{prop_fin_Dyn_tangent} above), we obtain explicit formulas for the characters of so-called ``extremal'' (terminology is due to \cite{min_chamber_mod}) irreducible modules $L$ over shifted Yangians $Y_\mu$.
+Namely, we get (see Proposition \ref{prop: char irreducible}):